Homolobinae

 The Homolobinae are a subfamily of braconid parasitoid wasps.

+Taxonomy and phylogeny

 The subfamily Charmontinae was previously included within Homolobinae as the tribe Charmontini.

-Description and distribution
+Description and identification

 Homolobines are relatively large braconids, often resembling species of Macrocentrinae.
 They have non-cyclostome mouth parts.
 Many are pale in coloration with large eyes and long tibial spurs on the hind leg.
-They can be separated from macrocentrines by the presence of an occipital carinae, which is a ridge along the back of the head.
+They can be separated from macrocentrines by the presence of an occipital carina, which is a ridge along the back of the head.

 Biology

 Homolobines are koinobiont endoparasitoids of caterpillars.
 Females lay a single egg on each host.
 Most recorded hosts are in the families Noctuidae and Geometridae.
 Most species of Homolobinae are nocturnal.

+Genera

+There are 3 genera of Homolobinae, which are arranged as follows: